General program information

 If you receive a call or a visit from someone who wants to discuss your electricity, here are three things to keep in mind:

-- The person you are speaking with is not associated with the City of Cambridge or the Cambridge Community Electricity program.
+- The person you are speaking with is not associated with the City of Cambridge or the Cambridge Community Electricity program unless they identify themselves as a volunteer.
+Volunteers are typically from the City’s local environmental partners, such as Mothers Out Front and Green Cambridge.

 - You should treat your Eversource account number like you treat your credit card information.
 Do not give it out unless you want to purchase your electricity from someone else.